 In 2014, the Alpha Theta Phi Alumnae Association retired the title of patroness with a final group of four dedicated women who together served a collective 45+ years: Gigi Murtaugh Garcia (’80/Θ, patroness from 1983-2014), Regina Miller Black (’79,’03/Θ, patroness during the 1990s and 2008-2014), Jan Claxton Negron (’83/Θ, patroness from 2011-2014) and Andonia Papastathis Carter (’02,’08/Θ, patroness from 2012-2014).
 Under their leadership a set of Core Values (respect, sisterhood, loyalty & tradition, personal development, unity and trust) and the member expectations were established and a public relations handbook was created.
 With a focus on continuous process improvement, these four patronesses conducted entrance and exit interviews for all collegiate members and established a standards board to ensure internal accountability.
 Our collegiate members and the Alpha Theta Phi Alumnae Association would not be as well established as they are today if not for their selfless sacrifices.
 On behalf of all alumnae, we thank our last “patronesses” for tirelessly serving Alpha Theta Phi.

 The title of alumnae advisor is now used to better reflect the advisory function of the position.
-Having served since 2014, our current alumnae advisors are Lori Elmore Horter (’88/Θ) and Stephanie Wilson Noble (’94/Θ) and our faculty advisor is Art Svenson, the David Boies Endowed Chair of Government.
+Our current alumnae advisors are Lori Elmore Horter (’88/Θ), Stephanie Wilson Noble (’94/Θ), Carolyn Hawkins Brooks (Θ), and Ruth Sotomayor (’90 ’02/Θ) and our faculty advisor is Art Svenson, the David Boies Endowed Chair of Government.

 – Text adopted from the 75th Anniversary booklet.
 Please email us if you see any errors or have additional information to add to this page.